5 things to know about shield & first guardian collapse

 There are rules for IDR and you need to complain about financial firms that are member firms of the Australian Financial Complaints Authority (AFCA).

-There’s a lot Include as much documentation as possible.
-We recommend recreating a detailed timeline of what happened, listing all dates, corporations, phone calls and emails that you can find.
+It’s free to complain to AFCA, but you’ll need to Include as much documentation as possible.
+We recommend recreating a detailed timeline of what happened, listing all dates, corporations, phone calls and emails that you can find, including any former superannuation statements, cash management account statements and other details.

 • Read the Diversa trustees page for First Guardian investors.